-Increase your comfort and decrease your energy bills with spray foam insulation in Charlotte, NC Charleston, Myrtle Beach, Sumter, and nearby cities and towns such as Bluffton, Florence, Mount Pleasant, North Charleston, Darlington, Beaufort, Goose Creek, and more.
+Increase your comfort and decrease your energy bills with spray foam insulation in Charlotte, NC Charleston, Myrtle Beach, Bluffton, and nearby cities and towns such as Florence, Mount Pleasant, North Charleston, Darlington, Beaufort, Goose Creek, Blythewood, and more.
 We are your trusted spray insulation contractor in South Carolina & North Carolina.

 1-part foam: You've seen and probably used this type of spray foam, which comes in pressurized cans that are sold at home centers and hardware stores under brand names like GREAT STUFF™.
 This single-component foam is super-sticky, and expands at different rates (depending on the type you buy) immediately after application.
 Since it seals gaps as well as insulates, this product is often referred to as an "insulating foam sealant."